aurelia/aurelia.github.io-old/docs/api/framework/index.md

   * `applicationHost?: ` - The DOM object that Aurelia will enhance.

-* `setRoot(root?: string, applicationHost?: ): Promise` - Instantiates the root component and adds it to the DOM.
+* `setRoot(root?: , applicationHost?: ): Promise` - Instantiates the root component and adds it to the DOM.
-  * `root?: string` - The root component to load upon bootstrap.
+  * `root?: ` - The root component to load upon bootstrap.
   * `applicationHost?: ` - The DOM object that Aurelia will attach to.